-With our eye on a superior client experience, the team at Norman and Company simplifies the tremendous scope of a commercial construction process down into four phases.
+With our eye on a superior client experience, the Norman Company team simplifies the scope of a Design/Build commercial construction process into four phases:

 PHASE 1 – Feasibility & Schematic Design

 PHASE 3 – Final Design & Value Engineering